cbentejac/rshell/README.md

 - In the command `€ ls -lR /`, the `/` character is considered as an unvalid option and the command consequently fails.

 ### Fixed bugs
-- Commands that can normally be ran with or without arguments fail if the user tries to run them without arguments.
+- Commands that can normally be run with or without arguments fail if the user tries to run them without arguments.

 - `exit` is always executed, no matter the value of the connector.
 Ex: `ls -a || exit` will still exit, even though `ls -a` was successfully executed.